Dear Colleagues,

 Thursdays:

-Who has a birthday in November and is ready to celebrate?
-On the first Thursday of each month, we host a Birthday Bash, complete with cake and a cheerful rendition of "Happy Birthday" sung to all of our co-workers with birthdays within the month.
-Our next celebration will take place on Thursday, November 6 from 3:00 p.m. - 4:00 p.m. in the Wolfpack Room.
+Who has a birthday in February and is ready to celebrate?
+During each month, we host a Birthday Bash, complete with cake and a cheerful rendition of "Happy Birthday" sung to all of our co-workers with birthdays within the month.
+Our next celebration will take place on Thursday, February 12 from 3:00 p.m. - 4:00 p.m. in the Wolfpack Room.
 Please register below to secure your spot:

 The UBS Cooking School offers free, virtual classes daily where employees can practice their cooking skills and prepare fantastic recipes designed by our onsite chefs.
 A few of our popular, upcoming classes are featured below: